 When found early, many head and neck cancers can be cured with few side effects.
 While these symptoms can occur in patients who don’t have cancer, you should still see a doctor just to be certain.
 A preventative lifestyle and proactive behavior can help keep your life head and neck cancer-free.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 If you have any of these symptoms and want to be checked for head and neck cancer, make an appointment with your doctor today.